-Some licences and consents may not have a duration that covers the entire lifespan of a solar thermal project, and may require further attention from the owner/operator.
-This may be because of the legislative basis for the consents, or as a change of legal circumstance, or an environmental change over time.
+Some licences and consents may not have a duration that covers the entire lifespan of a BESS project, and so may require further attention from the owner/operator.
+This may be as a result of the legislative basis for the consents, or as a change of legal circumstance, or an environmental change over time.

-Depending on the placement of the project, the below licences and or additional licences may or may not be required for the safe operation and maintenance of the site.
-It is the responsibility of the owner/operator of the solar thermal site to keep up to date/abreast of the relevant necessary licences.
+Depending on the placement of the project, the following licences and or additional licences may or may not be required for the safe operation and maintenance of the site.
+It is the responsibility of the owner/operator of the solar thermal site to stay up to date with the relevant necessary licences.

-3.1.1 Road Opening/Closing Licence
+3.1.1 Waste Disposal Licence/Permits